Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

-While everyone might have certain habits or idiosyncracies that they deal with daily, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), for someone to be suffering from OCD, their thoughts or actions:
+While everyone might have certain habits or quirks that they deal with daily, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), for someone to be dealing with OCD, their thoughts or actions:

 • Take up at least 1 hour of the day